Episode - 2F02

 This episode contains examples of:

-- Accuse The Witness: Bart and Lisa get Bob to confess by accusing him of being Barlow's front man.
+- Accidental Public Confession: Bart and Lisa get Bob to confess by accusing him of being Barlow's front man.
 He immediately produces several binders and floppy disks detailing his "masterpiece of electoral fraud".

 - Homer gets thrown out of Riverdale for reasons unknown.
-When he drives Bart and Lisa to meet the unknown informant in the parking garage, Homer stays in the car, reading Archie comics, muttering, "Lousy Riverdale punks!
-Think they're so great."
+When he drives Bart and Lisa to meet the unknown informant in the parking garage, Homer stays in the car, reading Archie Comics, muttering, "Lousy stuck-up Riverdale punks!
+Think they're too good for me."

 - The Cameo: Archie and his pals Jughead, Reggie, and Moose from the Archie comics make a cameo, throwing Homer from their vehicle and telling him to "Stay outta' Riverdale!"

 - Cassandra Truth: Bart telling Marge that he was told to bring in fireworks.note

 - Evil Laugh: Sideshow Bob, of course, delivers a long, utterly hammy one after he wins the election.

-- Homage: The entire second act, including the bird eye shot of Lisa studying in the library, is a homage to All the President's Men.
+- Homage: The entire second act, including the bird eye shot of Lisa studying in the library, is an homage to All the President's Men.